wildsparq/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Jira Tickets
-_Paste all associated Jira tickets that your PR addresses (include a link to parent if applicable too)_
+_Paste links to all associated Jira tickets that your PR addresses (include a link to parent if applicable too)_

 ## Purpose/Bug
 _Describe the problem or feature in addition to a link to the issues._